Szhenger/filter/README.md

 ## Credit

 This problem originated from [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/2024/psets/4/filter/more/) at Harvard University.
-Please note that the `filter.c` was developed by the CS50 Team.
+Please note that the `filter.c` was developed by the CS50 Team and any solution here is explicitly for educational purposes only.